athkalia/Just-Another-Android-App/README.md

 ##
 ### Newest additions:
+* Added app shortcuts!
+Static, dynamic, and dynamic used via the https://github.com/MatthiasRobbers/shortbread library!
+For details please check bottom of App class, MainActivity @Shortcut declaration and shortcuts.xml file.
+* Added 2 more custom lint checks around colors (Check class NonMaterialColorsDetector and DirectMaterialPaletteColorUsageDetector).
 * Added a custom lint check for hardcoded colors.
-(Check class com.example.lint.detectors.HardcodedColorsDetector)
+(Check class HardcodedColorsDetector)
 * Gradle plugin to check APK size and automatically fail the build if the APK size is more than a specific value (check the build.gradle and gradle.properties file for the configuration and https://github.com/vanniktech/gradle-android-apk-size-plugin for the actual gradle plugin).